Situation theory: Constraints and information flow

-then captures the regularity that in normal circumstances, encountering a situation of type S licenses an inference to the existence of some (perhaps the very same) situation of type S′.
+then captures the regularity that in normal circumstances, encountering a situation of type S licenses an inference to the existence of some (perhaps the very same) situation of type '.

-Constraints operate at the level of types, but they govern inferences involving particular situations: when an agent finds itself in a situation s of type S, awareness of the constraint allows it to infer the existence of some situation s′ of type S′.
+Constraints operate at the level of types, but they govern inferences involving particular situations: when an agent finds itself in a situation s of type S, awareness of the constraint allows it to infer the existence of some situation ' of type '.
 This mechanism underlies later developments such as channel theory, which studies networks of classifications and channels that mediate information flow between distributed systems.

 Relation to situation semantics and world theory

 Situation theory was developed in tandem with situation semantics.
 Situation semantics uses situations and infons to analyse the meaning of natural-language utterances, typically distinguishing at least an utterance situation, a resource situation (which provides background information) and a focal or described situation.
 Situation theory supplies the underlying ontology and logic that make such analyses precise, including the distinction between information, representations and propositions, and the treatment of context-dependent quantification and reference.

 Zalta's axiomatic work on situation and world theory shows how situation theory can be connected to more traditional possible-worlds frameworks.
 Worlds are treated as maximal situations (roughly, situations that cannot be properly extended), and both situations and worlds are defined within a common formal system rather than taken as primitives.
 This yields a uniform account of states of affairs, situations and worlds and clarifies the relationship between situation-based and world-based semantic theories.